 “The Vern,” as it’s affectionately known, provides open green spaces and access to athletic facilities including a gym, tennis courts, soccer/lacrosse and softball fields and even an outdoor pool.
 The campus is home to other amenities including Eckles Library, a black box theater and classroom and laboratory spaces.The tight-knit community atmosphere among the six residence halls also helps residents forge bonds that last throughout their time at GW and beyond.

-The WLP hosts a wide variety of events both inside the dorm and outside in the great Washington DC community, from Kennedy Center performances to program-wide birthday parties, exploring the city with your class or hiking the Shenandoah Valley with your Graduate Teaching Assistant.
+The WLP hosts a wide variety of events both inside the dorm and outside in the great Washington DC community, from Kennedy Center performances to program-wide birthday parties, exploring the city with your class or hiking the Shenandoah Valley.
 These events engage the students outside the classroom and bring leadership activities into practice, creating community, identifying professional opportunities, and engaging peers in collaborative work.
 The WLP believes it is imperative to support students as they become active citizens within the community.

 2100 Foxhall Road NW